Spencer Gray

 Spencer Gray is a fictional character from the British Channel 4 soap opera Hollyoaks, played by Darren John Langford.
-The character first appeared on-screen in December 2008.
+The character first appeared on screen in December 2008.
 He initially appeared as the foster brother of Warren Fox, turning up after the death of his mother.
-He is noted for his learning disability and his condition of where he has a mental age of a human in preadolescence.
+He is noted for his learning disability and his having a condition which gave him a mental age of a human in preadolescence.
 The character was axed by Paul Marquess.